dongrongliang/Star-Bubble-Recognition-CNN/README.md

-# Star-Bubble-recognition
+# Star-Bubble-Recognition
-# Purpose of this project: Use a model of CNN to recognise bubbles in images of galaxy which are downloaded from https://www.zooniverse.org/projects/povich/milky-way-project/classify.
+# Purpose of this project:
+Use a model of CNN to recognise bubbles in images of galaxy which are downloaded from https://www.zooniverse.org/projects/povich/milky-way-project/classify.
+# Used packages:
-# Package used: tensorflow-gpu 1.4, keras, Pillow.
+tensorflow-gpu 1.4, keras, Pillow.
 Python version: 3.5
 # File descriptions
 bub.py: the CNN model, training process and prediction.